rog555/aws_batch_efs/README.md

 Downside is that EFS costs 3x more than EBS, maybe when the [ECS Agent supports volume drivers](https://github.com/aws/amazon-ecs-agent/issues/236) this will be easier & cheaper

-Mounting EFS from within running batch container is only possible with the batch [job definition parameter](https://docs.aws.amazon.com/batch/latest/userguide/job_definition_parameters.html) set to True
+Mounting EFS from within running batch container is only possible with the **privileged** batch [job definition parameter](https://docs.aws.amazon.com/batch/latest/userguide/job_definition_parameters.html) set to True

 > When this parameter is true, the container is given elevated privileges on the host container instance (similar to the root user).
 This parameter maps to Privileged in the Create a container section of the Docker Remote API and the --privileged option to docker run.

-### Unmanaged AWS Batch
+### Other Options

-For unmanaged batch compute environments, see:
+For unmanaged batch compute environments or managed using custom API, see:

  1. [How do I increase the default 10 GiB storage limit with Docker container volumes for ECS?](https://aws.amazon.com/premiumsupport/knowledge-center/increase-default-ecs-docker-limit/)
  2. [Bootstrapping Container Instances with Amazon EC2 User Data](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/bootstrap_container_instance.html)